jjn7702/SECJ1023-PT2/Submission/sec08_23242/Potential_Insurance/Proposal/readme.md

 ## ***Step 1: Sign in/ Sign out***
 • Sign in <br>
-  \tUser enters their username and password
+  \t User enters their username and password

 • Sign up <br>
-  \tUser create their username and password
+  \t User create their username and password

 ## ***Step 2: User Option***
 |Option|Program|